 I admit, at first I was skeptical of removable wallpaper.
 I’ve used it for murals in my kids room before, but it always felt a bit cheap looking.
 My house is covered with gorgeous designer wallpaper that was professionally hung.
 I worried that if I did “stickers” it would not at all keep up with the aesthetic of my home.
 Wrong.
 So wrong.
 The finished look was an example of chic on a shoestring decorating if I’ve ever seen one!

 NuWallpaper WallPops wallpaper sent me some white and gray wallpaper rolls to experiment with.
 I told them I needed to try the product myself and like it or I wouldn’t share this with you all.
+I really wanted to know for myself what the peel and stick wallpaper pros and cons were.
 Well, I didn’t just like it, I loved it.
 I think the white and gray wallpaper pattern is so pretty, feminine and refreshing!

-Before starting, I painted all trim and doors in white using Sherwin-Williams Divine White for the trim, which is what my entire house is done in.
+Before starting, I painted all trim and doors in white using Sherwin-Williams Divine White for the trim, which is what my entire house is done in (get all my interior paint colors here).
 This helped brighten the space.
 It’s crazy how much a little paint can do!

 Getting the technique down will take a little bit of practice, so if you’re more comfortable starting in a part of the room that’s not noticeable, do that.
 Once I got the technique down, I was off to the races.
 These are some of the tips I recommend using when hanging the NuWallpaper WallPops wallpaper.

-The main reason I loved this removable wallpaper is it’s beautiful but incredibly forgiving.
+The main reason I loved this removable floral peel and stick wallpaper is it’s beautiful but incredibly forgiving.
 If it creases or sticks to itself and you pull it open, it still looks great.
 I didn’t find that it creased much at all, and if it did it wasn’t that noticeable.

 Yes, there was about an hour learning curve.
 Once I made a few “whoopsies” I was off to the races and my mistakes didn’t show.